 Study plan - Master of Arts in Drama Pedagogy and Applied Theatre

-The Master Degree programme is a postgraduate degree programme with a drama pegagogical approach and applicants must have previous training and experience in drama and theatre.
-The practical experience components of the programme ensures the connection to the field of practice in which drama pedagogy and applied theatretheatre intersect.
+The Master Degree programme is a postgraduate degree programme with a drama pedagogical approach and applicants must have previous training and experience in drama and theatre.
+The practical experience components of the programme ensures the connection to the field of practice in which drama and applied theatre intersect.

-The MA degree is a two-year, full-time programme corresponding to 120 ECTS credits.
+The MA degree is a two-year, full-time programme corresponding to 120 ECTS.
 Participation in Module 2 is mandatory and active participation in all subjects and work forms of the programme is expected.
 The programme places great emphasis on independent work.

-- historical and contemporary traditions in the broad field of drama/theatre and education,
+- Historical and actual traditions within the broad field of drama/theatre and education

-- issues and research-related challenges associated with drama pedagogy and applied theatre,
+- Research questions, and scientific and ethical challenges related to drama pedagogy and applied theatre.

-- reflect critically on the theory and practice of drama pedagogy and applied theatre,
+- Reflect in a critical and constructive way on the theory and practice of drama pedagogy and applied theatre

-- communicate fundamental aspects of the subject academically, pedagogically, and artistically.
+- Mediate fundamental aspects of the subject field in a scientific, pedagogic and artistic way.

-- assess and analyze drama pedagogy and applied theatre in theory and practice,
+- Apply, evaluate and analyse drama pedagogy and applied theatre in theory and practice